10e-ab/mule-reactor/README.md

 - **Hot Deploy Reliability**: MuleReactor significantly improves the developer experience by reducing the time between making a change and seeing it reflected in the running application.
 However, it's not a silver bullet.
 Hot deployment, by its nature, can sometimes fail or lead to unexpected behaviors due to the complexities of application state and runtime management.
 This script might also introduce unknown behaviors that are difficult to predict due to the vast variety of Mule applications and configurations.

 - **Troubleshooting Strange Behaviors**: If you encounter odd or unexpected behavior with your application while using MuleReactor, the recommended approach is to perform a normal (cold) deployment of your application and then let MuleReactor handle subsequent hot deployments.
 This ensures that your application is in a known good state before MuleReactor takes over the synchronization of file changes for hot deployment.

-Remember, MuleReactor is a development tool designed to enhance productivity and is most effective when used within the context of its limitations and with an understanding of its operational behavior.

 ## Contributing